slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 ## What do I mean by semantic meaning?

+There are 2 types of semantics in computer science.
+One is about [programming language theory](https://en.wikipedia.org/wiki/Semantics_(computer_science)), that is not the one I am talking about there.
-The semantic meaning is the meaning (from Greek _sēmantikos_ 'significant') "something" has based on its relationship with others.
+The other is about the semantic **meaning** which is the meaning (from Greek _sēmantikos_ 'significant') "something" has based on its relationship with others.
 The dictionary reference for the definition is [here](https://www.merriam-webster.com/dictionary/semantics).

 The salient point here is: what does the declaration of a variable mean beyond the syntactic and computational correctness?